From Design to Disclosure: Introduction

-While it hews to some applications that the sender may prefer to reveal her type rather than be pooled with other types, this assumption fails in many settings.
-Take, for instance, the interaction between a buyer and seller in which the buyer can disclose information about her value before the seller makes a take-it-or-leave-it offer.
-In this setting, the buyer does not profit from revealing her true value as the seller would then extract her full surplus.
-Analogously, in a monopolistic insurance market, disclosing all available information is guaranteed to result in a contract that leaves the insuree just indifferent between accepting and rejecting the contract.
-More broadly, in many principal-agent settings with flexible transfers and allocations, the agent cannot strictly gain from disclosing all information as that results in the principal proposing an action that makes the agent's individual rationality constraints bind.
-In these settings, does unraveling fail?
-What is the full range of equilibrium payoffs and how do they compare to those achieved through information design or cheap talk?
+While in some applications, the sender may prefer to reveal her type, this assumption fails in many economically important settings.
+Consider a buyer-seller interaction in which the buyer can disclose information about her value before the seller makes a take-it-or-leave-it (TIOLI) offer.
+The buyer gains nothing from revealing her true value because doing so enables the seller to extract her entire surplus.
+Similarly, in a monopolistic insurance market, an insuree may disclose some information to alleviate adverse selection but disclosing it all results in a contract that drives her utility down to her outside option.

+More generally, in contractual and market settings where the receiver can flexibly adjust the terms of trade based on what is disclosed and then issue a TIOLI offer, full disclosure leaves the sender no better off than her outside option.
+In such settings, she may prefer to withhold information to counteract the receiver's bargaining power but she cannot commit to it.
+Prior work has not generally understood the equilibrium implications of hard information in these contractual settings.
+Our goal is to provide a unified analysis.
+Does unraveling fail and, if so, what is the resulting set of equilibrium payoffs?

-To answer these questions, we study a broad class of sender-receiver games in which the sender discloses evidence about her type to a receiver.
-We model evidence as in the classical setup of \cite{grossman:81-JLE} and \cite{milgrom1981good}: the sender can communicate any subset of types that contains her true type.
-Thus, messages can vary from being perfectly precise to completely vague.
+We consider a broad class of sender-receiver games in which the sender discloses \emph{evidence} about her type to a receiver.
+Following \cite{grossman:81-JLE} and \cite{milgrom1981good}, the sender can disclose any subset of types that contains her true type.
 Upon receiving this disclosure, the receiver chooses an action.
-Our framework is agnostic about the nature of this action: consistent with monopoly pricing, it could be the price set by a seller, or a menu of insurance contracts offered by an insurer, or simply an allocation proposed by a principal.
+Our framework is agnostic about the nature of this action: it may be a price offer from a seller, a menu of insurance contracts from an insurer, or an allocation and transfer proposed by a principal.